Adeyemi0/Trial-Conversion-Analysis/README.md

 ### Recommendation 2: Fix the Worker Onboarding Handoff (Priority: This Month)

 51% of trialling organisations never got a worker onto the platform.
 When workers do join, they join within hours of admin setup.
-The problem is not slow adoption — it is the connection never being made.
+The problem is not slow adoption — it is that the connection is never made.
 This is an operational gap that can be closed with a single automated email.

 **The trigger:** Admin creates at least one shift AND no worker-side activity has been recorded within 48 hours.

 **The message:** "Your schedule is live.
 Here is how to share it with your team."
-Include a direct link to the mobile app download and a one-click "share schedule" feature if not already present.
+Include a direct link to the mobile app download.

 **Expected outcome:** Reduction in the admin-only rate from 51%.
-Improved post-conversion retention for companies that do activate their workforce.
+Improved post-conversion retention for companies that activate their workforce.
 This does not directly drive trial conversion but protects long-term revenue per customer.

 ### Recommendation 3: Deploy CS Outreach at Days 14 to 21 (Priority: This Quarter)

-52% of conversions happen in the final 9 days of the trial, driven by deadline urgency.
-The optimal window for sales and CS intervention is Days 14 to 21, before that urgency sets in.
-This gives time to address pricing questions, remove blockers, and move the decision earlier in the trial timeline.
+The survival analysis confirms that conversion spikes sharply at trial expiry.
+The optimal window for intervention is Days 14 to 21, before that urgency sets in, giving time to address pricing questions, remove blockers, and move decisions earlier in the timeline.

-**Targeting:** Flag all organisations at Day 14 that are active (have had at least one event in the last 7 days) but have not yet converted.
+**Targeting:** Flag all organisations at Day 14 that are active but have not yet converted.
 Prioritise the Partially Activated segment (3 to 4 goals complete) as the highest-conversion-probability group within the non-converted population.

-**Additional focus:** Organisations showing the 8 to 14 day engagement fade pattern currently convert at only 9.1%.
-These are companies that engaged meaningfully in week one and then went quiet.
-A targeted Day 10 alert for "was active, now silent" organisations would catch this group before they disengage permanently.

-**Expected outcome:** Shift some Day 30 conversions earlier in the trial.
-Recover a portion of mid-trial faders.
+**Expected outcome:** Shift some Day 30 conversions earlier.
 Reduce dependency on deadline urgency as the primary conversion mechanism.

 ---

 ## Limitations and Honest Caveats

-**No demographic or firmographic data.** The dataset contains no information about company size, industry, geography, or team size.
-These variables almost certainly explain a significant share of conversion variance.
-The absence of a behavioural signal does not mean no signal exists — it means the signal is in data we do not have.
+**No demographic or firmographic data.** The dataset contains no information about company size, industry, or geography.
+These variables almost certainly explain a significant share of conversion variance that the behavioural signals cannot.

-**No acquisition source data.** Whether a company arrived via a paid ad, an organic search, a referral, or a sales outreach is likely a strong predictor of intent and conversion likelihood.
-This is entirely absent from the current dataset.
+**No acquisition source data.** Whether a company arrived via a paid ad, organic search, referral, or sales outreach is absent entirely.
+This is likely a strong predictor of intent.

-**No pricing or plan information.** The conversion decision is fundamentally a value-for-money assessment.
-Without knowing what price each organisation was shown, we cannot model the most important variable in that assessment.
+**No pricing or plan information.** The conversion decision is a value-for-money assessment.
+Without knowing what price each organisation was shown, the most important variable in that assessment cannot be modelled.

-**No CRM or sales interaction data.** Whether a human spoke to a trialling organisation during the trial is likely one of the strongest conversion predictors available.
-It is not recorded in the current dataset.
+**No CRM or sales interaction data.** Whether a human spoke to a trialling organisation during the trial is not recorded.
+This is likely one of the strongest conversion predictors available.

-**`Mobile.Schedule.Loaded` classification.** This activity was classified as a worker action because it represents an employee viewing their schedule on the mobile app.
-However, an admin could also open the mobile view to check how the schedule looks to their team.
+**`Mobile.Schedule.Loaded` classification.** This activity was classified as a worker action, but an admin could also open the mobile view to check how the schedule looks to their team.
 This inflates the worker activity count and means the true rate of worker-only adoption is likely lower than 49%.

 **No user-level granularity.** The dataset is at the organisation level.
-We cannot distinguish between one worker using the app 50 times and 50 workers using it once each.
-The worker adoption classification is therefore a minimum bound on engagement, not a precise measure of workforce reach.
+One worker using the app 50 times and 50 workers using it once each look identical.
+The worker adoption classification is a minimum bound on engagement, not a precise measure of workforce reach.

-**No post-conversion data.** The analysis covers the trial period only.
-The hypothesis that worker adoption predicts post-conversion retention is analytically well-motivated but cannot be tested without renewal, expansion, and churn data from paying customers.
+**No post-conversion data.** The hypothesis that worker adoption predicts post-conversion retention is analytically well-motivated but cannot be tested without renewal and churn data from paying customers.
 Connecting this analysis to post-conversion outcomes is the most important next step.

 **Small sample sizes at high worker depth.** Only 73 organisations reached a worker depth score of 3 or above.
-Conversion rates at these levels (25.0% at depth 3, 23.1% at depth 4) should be treated as indicative rather than conclusive.
+Conversion rates at these levels should be treated as indicative rather than conclusive.

 ---